 Juvenile Rheumatoid Arthritis (cont.)

-Juvenile Rheumatoid Arthritis Imaging Studies and Other Tests
+Juvenile Idiopathic Arthritis Imaging Studies and Other Tests

 Your child's health care professional may order X-rays or similar

 imaging studies.
-These images may help confirm the diagnosis of JRA or suggest other conditions that might cause similar symptoms.
+These images may help confirm the diagnosis of JIA or suggest other conditions that might cause similar symptoms.

 - X-rays: X-rays give information about whether or not damage has occurred in the joint.

-X-ray but is much more detailed and gives a better three-dimensional view of the joint.
+- MRI: MRI produces images of joints, but is much more detailed than plain film X-ray and gives a better three-dimensional view of the joint.
 It is especially useful if there has been a fall or accident that might have injured joints.
 It usually is not ordered unless the results of the workup do not point clearly to a diagnosis of JRA.

 - CT scan: CT scan also is similar to

 Other tests may be ordered in specific circumstances.
-Most children with JRA do not require these tests.
+Most children with JIA do not require these tests.